my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 ---
 \
 If you have made it to this site, please, please read this before you take any advice on the internet too seriously. \
-This post is not intended to tell you what camera to buy, or how to do X like a pro.
-I just want to help you to ask the right questions and help you on your way.
-Much of this is my opinion, but based on my own mistakes and things i've learned.
+The purpose of this post is to share what i've learned on my photography journey, and hopefully it will help someone else.

 # Why ?